Azure/azure-powershell/src/MySql/docs/Az.MySql.md

 Creates a new MySQL flexible server.

 ### [New-AzMySqlFlexibleServerDatabase](New-AzMySqlFlexibleServerDatabase.md)
-Creates a new database or updates an existing database.
+Create a new database or updates an existing database.

 ### [New-AzMySqlFlexibleServerFirewallRule](New-AzMySqlFlexibleServerFirewallRule.md)
 Creates a new firewall rule for MySQL flexible server